juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 At that moment, Guy caught the sound of Grace walking over with hurried steps.

 "You had a simple job, Guy.
-Do I have to do everythi- What happened here?"
+Do I have to do everything?
+What happened here?"
 Grace stopped herself when she noticed Guy standing next to an unconscious Shuri's bed.
 "Did she fall asleep?"

 "No, she's passed out."